Uclusion/uclusion-blog/_posts/2021-09-01-1-on-autonomy.md

 The only thing really separating you from their ranks is the ROI you bring to the table and there is a clock ticking on your abilities.

+### How to provide freedom to change if you are in charge
+This isn't the "I heard typescript was cool so let's re-write everything" sort of change.
+Getting a team of developers to agree on anything isn't easy.
+So if the team says we need X to do our jobs, you should listen.

+But without your team even saying anything you should take a look at your process.
+Are you forcing meetings on developers?
+Does your process really include continuous improvement or just endlessly carry forward a wish list that's never fulfilled?